scottfredericks/less-list/README.md

-# less-list
+# LessList

-LessList: An AI-assisted job search app focused on finding high-alignment results using natural language reasoning
+An AI-assisted job search app focused on finding high-alignment results using natural language reasoning